ergoplatform/ergodocs/docs/uses/sidechains/sigma-chains.md

 ---
 # Sigma Chains

-Sigma Chains represent a groundbreaking innovation designed to revitalize Proof of Work (PoW) and solidify Ergo's position at the centre as a hub.
+Sigma Chains represent a groundbreaking innovation designed to revitalize Proof of Work (PoW) and solidify Ergo's position at the center as a hub.
 By introducing programmability, cross-chain compatibility, and economic sustainability, Sigma Chains unlock a multitude of possibilities for Ergo and its ecosystem.

 ## What are Sigma Chains?